Young-Jang/BarberMan/README.md

 # BarberMan
-## Detecting your whiskers and recommend style
+## Detecting your whiskers and recommend style app